 This report provides the findings from stakeholder and community engagement in relation to the City of Newcastle's (CN) next 10-year Economic Development Strategy (EDS).
-As part of the development of new EDS, CN's Strategy & Innovation team in partnership with CN's Community Engagement team implemented an engagement program supported by an Economic Discussion Paper (EDP).
+As part of the development of new EDS, CN implemented an engagement program supported by an Economic Discussion Paper (EDP).
 The engagement was carried out to provoke discussion and critical consideration around a suite of proposed economic development programs under four proposed pillars: